tetracorp/task-force/docs/_posts/2023-10-22-combat-mechanics.md

 Initiative
 : Randomly generated in the range 1-8, with a bias toward average values.
 Actually generates a number from 2-7, then has an even chance to add one, subtract one, or do nothing.
-This creates a 1/6 chance of a 3, 4, 5 or 6;
+This creates a 3/18 chance each of a 3, 4, 5 or 6;
-a 1/9 chance each of a 2 or 7, and a 1/18 chance of a 1 or 8.
+a 2/18 chance each of a 2 or 7; and a 1/18 chance each of a 1 or 8.
 Only used for enemies.
-Determines how likely they are to act when a squad member is spotted.
+Determines how likely they are to attack when they spot a squad member.

 ### Enemy types